dnsmichi/dotfiles/README.md

 $ sudo softwareupdate --install-rosetta --agree-to-license
 ```

 VirtualBox requires the developer preview for Apple Silicon M1.
 This cannot be managed with Homebrew.
-[Download and install it](https://www.virtualbox.org/wiki/Downloads).
+[Download and install it](https://www.virtualbox.org/wiki/Downloads), it may contain bugs.

-## Preferences
+## Settings

 These are manual settings as they require user awareness.